Gregg Easton

-Gregg Easton (born 2 March 1962) is an Australian radio & television journalist, broadcaster and voice-over artist.
+Gregg Easton (born 2 March 1962) is an Australian radio and television journalist, broadcaster and voice-over artist.
 With a professional career spanning more than four decades, he has worked in Sydney, Brisbane, the Gold Coast, Canberra, Wollongong, and Launceston.
 He worked as a successful nightclub DJ early in his career.
 He has also been a race car driver, team owner, and commentator, competing in categories such as the Australian Touring Car Championship and Sport Sedans.

 Early years

 Easton grew up in Sydney and attended The King's School, Parramatta.
 After completing his Higher School Certificate, he successfully auditioned for Sydney's prestigious Max Rowley Media Academy.
 By year's end he began a media cadet-ship at country radio station 3SR in Shepparton.